Gaspare Manos: Biography and life

+Gaspare Manos is married to a lawyer Sarah Mosole.
+He has four children: Sofia Manos, Giulia Manos, Orso-Augusto Manos, Alma-Augusta Manos.

 The artist lives and works in London [UK] and Venice [Italy].

 Career

 The Italian artist Gaspare Manos was born 6 July 1968 in Bangkok / Thailand from a United Nations diplomat father and mother Elena Luxardo.

 The work of Manos traces the boundary between abstract art and figurative art and draws on his experiences living in Asia (1968–73), Africa (1973–1982) and Europe (1983–present).
 Gaspare Manos is well known for his artistic interpretation of the urban world and his aim to define a new theory of art based on phenomenology.